Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 10. Limit Alcohol, Cigarettes and Junk Food

 To stay motivated and to continue on your fitness program is important.
-So, be realistic and continue to enjoy your alcohol, cigarettes and junk food consumption but on weekends only.
+Be realistic and continue to enjoy your alcohol, cigarettes, and junk food consumption if you must, but on weekends only.

 Food for Exercise Journal